 Micro Electronics sells notebook and desktop computers (and related supplies), video game consoles and gaming PCs, books and magazines, office furniture and supplies, and telecommunication equipment.
 The retailer also provides educational, repair, maintenance, and mail order services for computers and related items.
 Additionally, Micro Electronics offers technology change management services that automate and manage the deployment and redeployment of equipment, as well as remarketing and recycling services.

 Micro Electronics operates its business through several subsidiaries.
 Besides its Micro Center computers and electronics retailing business, the company boasts e-commerce site Micro Center Online and the International Products Sourcing Group, which has expertise in sourcing name-brand computer products at discounted prices and in making its own computer and electronics products.

 The Hillard, Ohio-based computer and consumer electronics retailer boasted a global e-commerce site and 31 store locations in 15 US states (as of late 2015), including: California, Colorado, Georgia, Illinois, Kansas, Massachusetts, Maryland, Michigan, Minnesota, Missouri, New Jersey, New York, Ohio, Pennsylvania, Texas, and Virginia.

 Sales and Marketing

-Micro Center stores cater to tech enthusiasts with "Build Your Own" departments -- which allow customers to assemble their computers from scratch -- and "Knowledge Bars" up front where customers can speak with technicians.
+Micro Center advertises and sells its products from its stores, catalog, and online site.
+Its stores cater to tech enthusiasts with "Build Your Own" departments -- which allow customers to assemble their computers from scratch -- and "Knowledge Bars" up front where customers can speak with technicians.
 The chain distinguishes itself from its big-box competitors by stocking a wider assortment of products and employing a knowledgeable sales force.

 Micro Electronics was founded in 1979 by John Baker.